Sleep

 The newborn stage is over and your little one has reached the age of 4 months old!
 You will be glad to hear that your baby has developed enough for you to start creating a routine and help the whole family can get some more sleep at night.
 An effective bedtime routine is key at this age; luckily there are plenty of ways that parents can form a successful sleep schedule for their little one.

-Our Sleep Series will also help you to form a bedtime routine that works for the whole family while fulfilling the baby's sleep needs.
+Our Sleep Series, that is inside Thrive, the Membership will also help you to form a bedtime routine that works for the whole family while fulfilling the baby's sleep needs.
 Here is a short guide on what to expect from your 4, 5 or 6 months old when it comes to sleep.

 How Long Should My 4 to 6-Month-Old Sleep For?